Estimating Maximal Symmetries of Regression Functions via Subgroup Lattices: Discussion

 \section{Discussion}

+We have given methods for finding and using symmetry in regression function estimation.
 We have shown that we can generalise the idea of variable subset selection into selection of non-linear combinations of the variables by placing them within the framework of subgroup lattices.
 We have developed methods for testing and used these to estimate the maximal invariant symmetry of a regression function.
-We have demonstrated the power and applicability of these tests across several numerical experiments, showing that when the symmetry exists our methods do detect this consistently and that this can significantly improve estimates of the regression function. \\

-The main limitations of these methods are the related to the existence of the symmetries of $f$.
+We have demonstrated the power and applicability of these tests across several numerical experiments, showing that when the symmetry exists our methods do detect this consistently and that this can significantly improve estimates of the regression function. \\ \\ The main limitation of this method is that $\hat{G}_\ell$ is biased towards more symmetry because it relies on a hypothesis test.
+This is deliberate here - it gives a more consistent estimate of $\hat{G}$ for precisely the reason above.
+It is also much faster computationally than creating a model of $f$ first, and doesn't rely on doing a good job of the modelling, especially in the high dimensional case.
+However, it may be a detriment when using $\hat{G}$ to smooth $\hat{f}$.
+It is worth considering methods akin to forward selection and backwards elimination in the variable selection literature.
+One could, for example, look to minimise residual sum of squares of the smoothed models $\hat{f}_G$ over the lattice $K$ at each level as with forward selection.\\ \\ Another limitation here is the existence of the symmetries of $f$.
 It may be the case that $f$ is close (in $L^2$ distance) to an invariant function but not one itself.
 In this case estimation of $G_{\max}(f)$ is at least as hard as distinguishing between the two possible functions.
 However, using the symmetry can still improve the estimate of $f$ by adding bias (smoothing from the symmetry) for much reduced variance.
-It would be an interesting question of further study to quantify these effects. \\ \\ The other limitation is that $\hat{G}$ is biased towards more symmetry because it relies on a hypothesis test.
-This is deliberate here - it gives a more consistent estimate of $\hat{G}$ for precisely the reason above.
-However, it may be a detriment when using $\hat{G}$ to smooth $\hat{f}$ (as illustrated by Scenario 1 in example \ref{eg:est_f_sims}).
-It is worth considering methods akin to forward selection and backwards elimination in the variable selection literature.
-One could, for example, look to minimise residual sum of squares of the smoothed models $\hat{f}_G$ over the lattice $K$ at each level as with forward selection.\\ \\ Overall, given the use of geometric methods in statistics and machine learning which exploit symmetry, the methods presented in this paper should allow the full exploitation while also guarding against erroneous over-assumption of symmetries in the data.
+We have shown that our estimate is mildly robust to such a situation in example \ref{eg:est_f_sims}.
+It would be an interesting question of further study to quantify these effects.\\ \\ Overall, given the increasing use of symmetry based methods in statistics and machine learning, the methods presented in this paper should allow the full exploitation, while also guarding against erroneous over-assumption, of symmetries in the data.